babarrett/g80-9009/display-functions.md

 ### Set up options:

-Macros up to 80 characters, stored in F1-F24
+1. Macros up to 80 characters, stored in F1-F24
+2. Changing the Legends for macro sets

+The Legends and Macros get set for either the Desk PC, or Workstation.
+Select the one you want before pressing Setup.

 ```
 USER SETUP MENU